-If you need to reschedule an exam appointment because of a medical emergency, you must email a written request and provide official documentation, such as a doctor's letter, to nbpmeinquiry@prometric.com.
+If you do not reapply within the two subsequent exam administrations, you will forfeit your fee.
+10 days or less prior to your scheduled exam date: You will forfeit your exam registration fee if you: Change or cancel a test 10 days or less before the scheduled exam.
+Fail to appear for your scheduled exam.
+Appear without proper identification and are refused entry.
+Show up more than 30 minutes after the scheduled exam start time and are refused admission to the exam.
+Scheduling exam appointments If you need to reschedule an exam appointment because of a medical emergency , you must mail a written request and official documentation, such as a doctor's letter, to nbpmeinquiry@prometric.com .
 Such a request must be made within the two-week period following the scheduled exam date.
 No refund of exam fees is guaranteed.

-Preparing for your exam

-Being well prepared can help you pass your test and possibly save you money and time spent retaking it.
-This section offers: • An overview of the exam.
-Information on how to take a practice test.
-An explanation and examples of the types of questions used on the exam.
-Exam overview The Part II exams are each comprised of 205 questions.
-You can use the content outlines in this Bulletin (beginning on Page 19) to prepare for your exams.
+Preparing for your exam Being well prepared can help you pass your test and possibly save you money and time spent retaking it.
+This section offers: An overview of the exam.
+Information on how to take a practice test. • An explanation and examples of the types of questions used on the exam.
+Exam overview The Part I exams are each comprised of 205 questions.
+You can use the content outlines in this Bulletin (beginning on Page 18) to prepare for your exams.
 The exams are based on these content outlines.
-Each question is presented only once.
-Once you move from one question to the next, you will not be able to return to a previous question.
+Each question is presented only once .
+Once you move from one question to the next, you will not be able to return to a previous question .
 You should look for the response that best answers the question and not be misled by other choices that might be only partially true.
 Answer every question.
 The answers you record determine your final score.
 Even if you are unsure of an answer, it may be better to guess.
 You will not receive credit for any unanswered questions.
 No candidate is expected to obtain a perfect score.
 However, in the opinion of the examination committees of the NBPME, every candidate should have some degree of familiarity with the subject matter of each question.
 Practice tests After reading this bulletin, you may want to take an online practice test.
-You can access the Part II Practice Tests at ibt.prometric.com/nbpme .
+You can access the Part I Practice Tests at ibt.prometric.com/nbpme .
 Once at the site, you must select "first-time registration" to proceed.
-You may also download a practice test from www.apmle.com .
+You may also download a practice test from www.apmle.org.

 How well you do on a practice test does not predict your results on your actual test.
 However, if your practice test scores are low, you may want to complete additional study before taking the actual exams.
 Many study materials are available through libraries, schools, and bookstores.
 Consult your school for textbook references.
 Because of the number, the diversity of approach and the currency of publications, neither Prometric nor the NBPME lists or recommends study materials.